The West Bank and Gaza

 What’s the health situation?

 Health facilities inside Gaza continue to be overwhelmed with the huge number of casualties seeking emergency treatment for injuries and other critical medical needs, which are rising quickly due to the overcrowded living conditions people are experiencing.
-34% of hospitals inside Gaza and 64% of primary care facilities are currently not functioning due to damage and/or lack of fuel.
-Those that have continued operating are having to ration care to only the most serious cases.
-There is a depletion of all drugs and medical supplies as well as blood shortages, which has led the Ministry of Health to appeal for blood donors.
-The WHO is warning of a looming public health catastrophe and there are particular concerns for vulnerable groups such as the 50,000 pregnant women in Gaza or the 350,000 people with NCD conditions such as diabetes, cancer and heart disease who need access to chronic medications.
+No remaining hospitals in Gaza are fully functioning due to damage and/or lack of fuel.
+There is a huge shortage of all drugs and medical supplies due to the restricted access into the region.

 Sub Image